JavaScript for Rails Developers

 Sure, the Hotwire tools help you tremendously to write as little JavaScript as possible, but if you want something a bit more bespoke, you need to write some JavaScript (preferably using Stimulus) by hand.

 The idea is to go from zero to a functional code editor in your Rails app throughout various, easy to digest chapters.
-This will cover everything from working with a dependency in Stimulus, to extracting logic in smaller classes, refactoring to be more readable and using more advanced features like promises.
+This will cover everything from working with a dependency in Stimulus, to extracting logic in smaller classes, refactoring to be more readable and using more advanced features like promises and integrating websockets (using Action Cable).

 If you have been a Rails developer who has cursed at JavaScript, this book might be for you.
 If you've been a Rails developer avoiding JavaScript at all costs, this book is what you need.
 For Rails developers who've wished JavaScript would just disappear, this book might change your mind.